weld/weld-testing/junit5/README.md

 By default, the extension will:

 * Inspect your test class and try to figure out what bean classes it needs based on injection points (field and parameter injection both work)
-  * This is done by finding classes and verifying if they have [bean defining annotation](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#bean_defining_annotations) so make sure they do
+  * This is done by finding classes and verifying whether they have a [bean defining annotation](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#bean_defining_annotations) so make sure they do
-* Add those classes to Weld container
+* Add those classes to the Weld container
-* Process additional annotations on test class
+* Process additional annotations on the test class and also on each discovered class
   * `@AddPackages`, `@AddExtensions`, `@ActivateScopes`, ...
 * Annotates test classes with `@Singleton` and prevents another instantiation by Weld and instead substitutes the test instances provided by JUnit
-* Bootstrap Weld container
+* Bootstrap Weld SE container with
+  * Disabled discovery
+  * Disabled concurrent deployment
+  * Added test class package as source of beans
-* Inject into test instances, e.g. into all `@Inject` fields
+* Inject into all fields of the test instance that are annotated with `@Inject`
 * Inject into method parameters of your test methods
-  * In case the type of the parameter matches a known and resolvable bean
+  * If the type of the parameter matches a known and resolvable bean
-  * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in CDI container
+  * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in the container
-  * If you wish to change this behaviour, please refer to [additional configuration section](#explicit-parameter-injection)
+  * If this behaviour should be different, refer to [additional configuration section](#explicit-parameter-injection)
-* Shutting down the container after test is done
+* Shut down the container after test is done

 Here is a simple example using the default plus one additional annotation (`@AddPackages`):